$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Extending the simplified twin Pati-Salam theory of flavour

 The coloron couplings of Eq.~\eqref{eq:Coloron_couplings_3VL} are flavour-universal if

-leading to a GIM-like suppression of tree-level FCNCs mediated by the coloron.
+leading to a GIM-like protection from tree-level FCNCs mediated by the coloron.
 The condition above was already identified in \cite{DiLuzio:2018zxy}, denoted as \textit{full alignment limit}.
-However, we have seen that maximal $s_{34}^{Q}\approx1$ is well motivated in our model by the heavy top mass (including perturbativity reasons), by the fit of the $B$-anomalies (particularly $R_{D^{(*)}}$), and furthermore it naturally suppresses $s_{35}^{Q}$ via a small $c_{34}^{Q}$.
-The caveat is that if the condition in Eq.~\eqref{eq:GIM-like_condition} is implemented, then $s_{16}^{Q}$ and $s_{25}^{Q}$ would also be maximal, leading to large couplings to valence quarks which would blow up the production of the coloron at colliders.
-This fact was already identified in \cite{DiLuzio:2018zxy}, where large $s_{34}^{Q}$ was also motivated by the $B$-anomalies, and a partial alignment limit was implemented,
+However, we have seen that maximal $s_{34}^{Q}\approx1$ is well motivated in our model to protect the perturbativity of the top Yukawa, by the fit of the $R_{D^{(*)}}$ anomaly, and furthermore it naturally suppresses $s_{35}^{Q}$ via a small $c_{34}^{Q}$.
+The caveat is that if the condition in Eq.~\eqref{eq:GIM-like_condition} is implemented, then $s_{16}^{Q}$ and $s_{25}^{Q}$ would also be maximal, leading to large couplings to valence quarks which would blow up the production of the coloron at the LHC.
+This fact was already identified in \cite{DiLuzio:2018zxy}, where large $s_{34}^{Q}$ was also suggested by the $B$-anomalies, and a partial alignment limit was implemented,

-which suppresses FCNCs between the first and second quark families, proportional to the largest elements of the CKM matrix.
-FCNCs between the second and third family still arise, however we are protected from the stringent constraints of $B_{s}-\bar{B}_{s}$ meson mixing due to the down-aligned flavour structure achieved in Section \ref{subsec:Effective_Yukawa_3VL}.
-Finally, FCNCs between the first and third family would be under control, as they are proportional to the smaller elements of the CKM matrix.
+which suppresses FCNCs between the first and second quark families, proportional to the largest off-diagonal elements of the CKM matrix.
+FCNCs between the second and third families still arise, however we are protected from the stringent constraints of $B_{s}-\bar{B}_{s}$ meson mixing due to the down-aligned flavour structure achieved in Section \ref{subsec:Effective_Yukawa_3VL}.
+Finally, FCNCs between the first and third families are also under control, as they are proportional to the smaller elements of the CKM matrix.